ethereum/portal-network-specs/block-header-gossip.md

 An accumulator that increases in size with each epoch.
 The root hash of each epoch will be appended to the master accumulator

 SSZ sede structure:
-`List[epoch_root_hash:bytes32, <a_large_number>]`
+`List[epoch_root_hash:bytes32, max_length=<a_large_number>]`

 ### Partial Block Header

-Client will need more information to verify the validity of the block.
+Clients will need more information to verify the validity of the block.
 In the event of network latency, some clients may have missed out on the last few blocks and will need to request for the partial block header from its neighbours.

 And so, each client number will also be required to store a certain amount of the most recent blocks.